 Laptop PCs are one of the more popular items to grab during these sales and, considering how expensive they usually are, this makes for a great opportunity to save big dollars.

-Black Friday 2017 is here, bringing with it a plethora of great deals on laptops of all (shapes?) sizes and configurations.
+Black Friday and Cyber Monday 2017 is here, bringing with it a plethora of great deals on laptops of all (shapes?) sizes and configurations.
 And having to sift through all the deals from top manufacturers and retailers can be quite the chore.

 TechRadar's Australian team, however, makes easy work of that by scouring through everything and listing only the sweetest bargains on the best laptops, including 2-in-1s.